“We worry about what a child will become tomorrow,

 Promoting safeguarding through teaching and learning

-Our Personal Development curriculum provides a basis for children within which they can grow in confidence as people and become informed, thoughtful, responsible, healthy and safe members of society.
-PDL (Personal Development Learning) often involves use of CIRCLE TIME an activity where children have the opportunity to discuss things that can affect them emotionally.
+Our Relationships, Sex and Health Education (RSHE) curriculum provides a basis for children within which they can grow in confidence as people and become informed, thoughtful, responsible, healthy and safe members of society.
+RSHE often involves use of CIRCLE TIME an activity where children have the opportunity to discuss things that can affect them emotionally.
 There are strict rules of turn-taking and encouraging children to speak whilst also allowing children to remain silent on a topic if they want to.
-In the topics covered in PDL there is a strong focus on developing social and emotional skills.
+In the topics covered in RSHE there is a strong focus on developing social and emotional skills.
 Pupils have the opportunity to use ‘worry boxes’ to address issues they are not confident to talk about in person.
 The concepts of respect, kindness, trust and personal responsibility are also taught through the RE curriculum.
+For greater detail of our RSHE curriculum please go to our Curriculum page.
+Meanwhile we have more information on our approach to E-Safety on a dedicated page within the Children section.

 Behaviour, anti-bullying and discrimination